clemsonciti/genomics-workshop/_episodes/05-workflow.md

 + MINLEN:30 : After removing low quality bases, discard all reads that fall below a certain length (in this case 30 bp).
 + AVGQUAL:30 : Remove reads falling below an average quality threshold (in this case 30)

+## Exercise 1
+Run FastQC on the cleaned .fq file from the Trimmomatic output.
+Can you tell that the trimming step has made a difference?
+Which tests in FastQC look the most different compared to the original?

 # Mapping to the Reference Genome
 For the sample data used in this workshop, we will be mapping everything to the genome of *E.coli* strain REL606.
 The fasta file for this genome has already been provided to you, but it was originally downloaded from [Ensembl](http://www.ensembl.org/index.html), which is an excellent resource for many publicly available genomes.